UBC-Geography/computing-resources/high-performance-computing/README.md

 :::

-If you need flexibility in your container, you might be able to create a sandbox environment from your uploaded container and modify the sandbox container from your terminal with conda/mamba.

-1. Ensure Apptainer is installed on the Linux machine
+1. Ensure Apptainer is installed in the Linux environment

    ```bash
    $ apptainer --version